-My travel organiser is going to revolutionise my life.
-As I travel with my family I carry more than most and up to this point in our travels we’ve stored all of our leads and chargers ( cable spaghetti!) in a communal family travel organiser, a smallest size packing cube.
-Our passports and other essentials have so far lived in a small pouch but the 4 passport family document organiser below, will be our next purchase.
-In this post, clicking on the images will take you through to find more details.
+I travel with my family so I carry more than most and up to this point in our travels we’ve stored all of our leads and chargers ( cable spaghetti!) in a communal family travel organiser, a smallest size e-bags packing cube, as below.
+It works, but now with 4 phones in the family I like to have my leads and adaptors close at hand.

 Here is a selection of travel organizers I found on Amazon, there really is little to chose between them and the choice comes down to personal preference.
 You could, indeed, buy one simply for your passport and travel documents, but my choice is to organize my electronics.

 Styles of Travel Organiser:

 - Packing cubes